Fairy gardens are magical places for children and adults alike. Use these easy fairy garden ideas to learn how to start a fairy garden today!

 Learn more about Rhythms of Play HERE!

-More Backyard Play Areas For Kids
+More Backyard Play Areas For Kids (and the Young At Heart)

 - Sand and water tables

-- DIY Mud kitchen
+- DIY Mud Kitchen

 - How to Grow a Sunflower House